-If necessary, the Organization also has access to noncurrent investments totaling approximately \$3,559,000 not subject to donor restriction or are restricted for operating and similar purposes.
+If necessary, the Organization also has access to noncurrent investments totaling approximately \$4,025,000 not subject to donor restriction or are restricted for operating and similar purposes.
 Although the Organization does not intend to spend from these assets, the assets could be made available, if necessary, through approval by the Board of Directors.

-The Organization has a goal to maintain financial assets, which consist of cash and short-term investments, on hand to meet six months of normal operating expenses, which are approximately \$477,000 and \$512,000 as of December 31, 2022 and 2021.
+The Organization has a goal to maintain current financial assets on hand to meet between two and six months of normal operating expenses.
+The average monthly operating expenses for the years ended December 31, 2023 and 2022 were approximately \$98,000 and \$74,000.